 Dr. Ziller is committed to policy-informed research aimed at reducing health disparities for vulnerable populations, particularly rural residents.
 She has directed numerous studies on rural health access, coverage, and health reform, including a recent analysis of the rural implications of the ACA Medicaid Expansion.
 In 2011, Dr. Ziller received the Louis Gorin Award for Outstanding Achievement in Rural Health Care from the National Rural Health Association in recognition of her contributions to rural health policy.
 She serves on the editorial board of the Journal of Rural Health.

 Health insurance coverage, the uninsured, children's health, rural health.

-Policy options for covering the uninsured, dynamics of health insurance coverage, individual health insurance, access to health care services for vulnerable populations (low-income individuals, children, rural residents).
+Research Interests: policy options for covering the uninsured, dynamics of health insurance coverage, individual health insurance, access to health care services for vulnerable populations (low-income individuals, children, rural residents).

 Please review Erika Ziller's publications on Digital Commons.

 University of Southern Maine, BA Social Work, 1994

 University of Southern Maine, Muskie School of Public Service, MS Health Policy, 1998; Ph.D, 2012.